 1) Learn the legend of Brownie.

 Daytona Beach’s most famous four-legged friend is no longer with us, but Brownie the dog still has a story to share with all who visit.
 This stray dog was "owned by no one, loved by all" — as in, he was collectively adopted by the residents of the city from 1939 until his death in 1954.
 Brownie was a loyal town dog who loved all of his neighbors with tail-waggin’ enthusiasm.
-Visit his grave in Riverfront Park near the water on the corner of Beach Street and Orange Avenue, and leave a painted rock in memory of your own beloved pet.
+Visit his grave in Riverfront Esplanade near the water on the corner of Beach Street and Orange Avenue, and leave a painted rock in memory of your own beloved pet.
 If you’re interested, learn more about Brownie’s famous story.

 2) See some Dinosaurs (kinda).